Carthage Wind Orchestra & Concert Band

 - Rehearsal approaches that support teacher training and music education, as well as exemplary performance standards.

-- Wind Orchestra methodology for ensemble sound in premier ensemble.
+- Wind Orchestra methodology for ensemble sound in a premier ensemble.

-- Concert Band opportunites for symphonic sound experience.
+- Concert Band opportunities for symphonic sound experience.

 - Flexible rehearsal schedule.